 These cases were pictured in my previous post but didn’t show up very well.
 The two main fabrics are from the Gentle Flowers line by Quilt Gate.
 As my sister Diane would say, “Elegantly simple . . . and simply elegant!”

-I’ve spent the last week and a half with my two youngest granddaughters, 9 and 12, first in San Francisco where they live with their mom, then in Ashland, Oregon for three days, and now in Portland, where they will stay with their grandpa and me until Friday.
+I’ve spent the last week and a half with my two youngest granddaughters, nine and twelve, first in San Francisco where they live with their mom, then in Ashland, Oregon for three days, and now in Portland, where they will stay with their grandpa and me until Friday.

 Bonnie worked in my sewing room: